alphagov/govuk-design-system/src/components/language-navigation/index.md

 ### If you only offer specific pages in another language

 You could place the language navigation at the top of a page, after the `h1` element.
-Make sure its location makes sense within the page heading structure.

 This helps users find their preferred language as quickly as possible.

+If you choose to place the language navigation elsewhere on a page, it should be in a sensible place in the page heading structure with its own visible or hidden heading.

 {{ example({ group: "components", item: "language-navigation", example: "after-h1", html: true, nunjucks: true, open: false }) }}

 ### If you offer your whole service in another language

-If users can change the language for your whole service, place the [Language navigation component into the Service navigation component](/components/service-navigation/#adding-language-navigation).
+If users can change the language for your whole service, you can place the [Language navigation component into the Service navigation component](/components/service-navigation/#adding-language-navigation) using its 'slots' options.

+Use the `inline` align option for slots to align the language navigation inline with navigation items as shown in this example.

+{{ example({ group: "components", item: "service-navigation", example: "with-inline-end-slot", html: true, nunjucks: true, open: false }) }}

-### Showing language navigation in another language
+### Showing language navigation for other languages

-The code in this component contains landmark roles and hidden text to help users, including users of assistive technology.
+The code in this component contains a navigation landmark and some hidden text to help users, including users of assistive technology.
 Make sure to translate these attributes as needed.

-`aria-label` (or `ariaLabel` in Nunjucks) is a 'landmark role' to helps users find and navigate to this component and understand what it does.
-By default it says "language navigation".
-Translate this to the language of the page it's on.
+`aria-label` (or `ariaLabel` in Nunjucks) labels the component's navigation landmark.
+By default the label is "language", which will be announced by a screen reader as "language navigation".
+Translate this label to the language of the page it's on.

 Hidden text within the link for each language option (or `languageDescriptionText` in Nunjucks) explains what the link will do.
 For example, “Change the language to English”.
 Translate these to the language you're linking to.